Navigating the debt collection software tipping point

 Managing collections in-house

 Such accounts may be serviceable with existing accounts receivable software, or with dedicated debt collection software.
-Debt collection software goes beyond usual accounts receivable software with extra features and tools dedicated to, you guessed, debt collection.
+Debt collection software goes beyond usual accounts receivable software with extra features and tools dedicated to debt collection.
 What solution works best, ultimately depends on the nature of the business and the nature of your customers.

-Keeping these earliest stage accounts in-house makes a great deal of sense.
-It allows for very fast reconciliation, which can be important for restoring account standing and reactivating accounts.
+Keeping these earliest stage accounts in-house makes sense.
+It allows for fast reconciliation, which can be important for restoring account standing and reactivating accounts.
 It can also be beneficial in industries where it’s possible to reconcile an overdue account without the customer’s direct involvement.
 And, of course, it allows you to maintain full control over the customer experience.

 As long as your recoveries stay ahead of your operating expenses, you’re generally going to be fine.
-But recovery percentages slip as overdue accounts age, and at some point, the recovery-to-OPEX ratio will turn negative.
-That is, your collections operation will cost more than the money it recovers.
+But recovery percentages slip as overdue accounts age, and at some point, the recovery-to-OPEX ratio will turn negative - meaning that your collections operation will cost more than the money it recovers.

 The OPEX tipping point